Skip to main content

 Combining automation types

-The most powerful setups combine multiple automation types: Example: Prospect nurturing
+The most effective setups combine multiple automation types.
+Example: Prospect nurturing

 Example: Annual review process

-1. Workflow creates review task 30 days before anniversary
+1. Workflow creates a review task 30 days before the review due date

-3. Workflow sends reminder if meeting not scheduled
+2. Workflow sends a reminder if a meeting has not been scheduled

 Getting started